AdMob: AdMob Mafia

 The large acquisition price paid for AdMob, in fast appreciating Google stock, comparatively soon after incorporation (4 years), resulted in a generous distribution of the sales proceeds to its early hires.
 Many have since become prolific investors in technology startups, and are known in London as the AdMob Mafia, a reference to the well known PayPal Mafia.
 In particular Chung Man Tam, Russell Buckley, Jules Maltz and Charles Yim have become very involved in investing and advising startups, with Russell Buckley taking a role advising the British Government on venture investment in the UK's technology ecosystem.
 AdMob VP of Engineering Kevin Scott went on to become CTO of Microsoft while Sr. Dir of Engineering Mark Schaaf became CTO of Instacart.
 CFO Cheryl Dalrymple moved on to become CFO of Confluent.
+GM Japan, John Lagerling became Senior Director of Mobile partnerships at Google Android.
 Former AdMob team members, Jim Payne and Nafis Jamal, went on to found MoPub, which was acquired by Twitter on September 9, 2013.